 New Jersey Dog Bite Lawyer

-If a dog attacked you or someone you love in NJ, our New Jersey Dog Bite Attorneys will seek to determine the extent of your injuries and thereafter fight to obtain the justice you deserve.
-Owners of dogs who cause injuries to others should be held responsible for the harm their dogs cause and New Jersey law specifically recognizes this.
+If a dog attacked you or someone you love in NJ, our New Jersey Dog Bite Attorneys will fight for the justice you deserve.
+Dog owners whose dogs cause injuries to others should be held responsible for the harm their dogs cause and New Jersey law specifically recognizes this.
 If you have been bitten by a dog in New Jersey, our lawyers will seek to hold the proper individual or individuals accountable for your dog bite injury.
-We will conduct a thorough investigation and determine who should be held responsible.
-After determining liability, we will aggressively pursue compensation for the medical bills, any lost wages, pain and suffering, as well as compensation if the bite left you with a permanent scar.
-Call us now at 732-810-0336 to discuss your potential dog bite claim and what we can do to help.
+We will conduct a thorough investigation and aggressively seek compensation from those responsible.
+The value of your dog bite can includes damages for the medical bills, lost wages, physical pain, mental and emotional suffering, and any permanent scars you may have.
+Call 732-810-0336 now to discuss your potential dog bite claim and what we can do to help.
 You can also get a free consultation by contacting us online.

-Strict Liability for Dog Bites in New Jersey
+What does New Jersey’s Strict Liability for Dog Bites Mean?

-New Jersey Revised Statute § 4:19-16 governs dog bites in the state.
-That statute provides that a dog’s owner is liable for the consequences of any dog bite that occurs when the person who suffers the bite is in a public place, or lawfully on private property, regardless of any prior indication or the owner’s prior knowledge of whether the dog was vicious.
+New Jersey statute NJSA 4:19-16 governs dog bites in the state.
+That law provides that a dog’s owner is liable for the consequences of any dog bite that occurs when the person who suffers the bite is in a public place, or lawfully on private property, regardless of any prior indication or the owner’s prior knowledge of whether the dog was vicious.

 This is a broad, comprehensive statute.
 If a dog bites someone, the owner is most likely liable for the bite.
 This is true regardless of whether this was the first time the dog had ever bitten someone, or whether the owner had ever seen the dog act aggressively before.
-This type of statute is known as a “strict liability” statute.
-In basic terms, if a dog bites someone, the owner is responsible.
+The “strict liability” dog bite law in New Jersey means that if a dog bites someone, the owner is responsible.

 Trespassing is the only common defense that a dog’s owner can raise in a dog bite lawsuit where there is proof that the bite occurred.
-If you were trespassing on private property at the time of the bite, the owner can establish under N.J.
-Rev Stat § 4:19-16 that you were not “lawfully upon private property,” and thus you cannot recover damages under that statute.
+If you were trespassing on private property at the time of the bite, the owner may establish that you were not “lawfully upon private property,” and thus you cannot recover damages for your injuries.

 Certain dogs are obviously more dangerous than others.
 According to statistics from the CDC, the most dangerous breeds of dogs include Pit Bulls, also known as the American Terrier and the American Pit Bull Terrier.
 Additionally, Rottweiler’s, German Shepherds and several other breeds are considered dangerous breeds of dogs.
 However, there is significant debate across the United States over “nature vs. nurture” when it comes to dog breeds.
 In other words, there is no true consensus on whether a dog’s life or their genetics contributes to violent behavior or lackthereof.